 Ninth District PTA Grants

-Grants are available for programs in the following areas at the unit and council levels: health and welfare, parent and student education, and parent and student involvement.
+Ninth District PTA grants are a one-time funding source.
+This Spring they were available for programs in the following areas at the unit and council levels: health and welfare, parent and student education, and parent and student involvement.

 Casa de Oro PTA - $800 Grant for an after-school choral music program that was open to all grades (Transitional Kindergarten through sixth grade).